elisavetsky/wendykauderer.com/src/content/artwork/ruby.md

   - image: /src/assets/images/ruby-2-1.jpg
     image_alt: IMAGE DESCRIPTION REQUIRED
 ---
 This was one of the first sculptures I did.
-It’s made from bronze powder.
 It’s one of Emilio’s favorites.
 Although it’s rough, it captures the gesture and grace of the model.
 I forgive myself for being a beginner.